MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

 - If you need to create a test guide, [sign into the PC app with an author or admin account](install-sign-in-pc-app.md#sign-in-to-the-app) so you can create a guide.
 For quick testing, [anchor the guide using a holographic anchor](pc-app-anchor-holographic.md) since this type of anchor doesn’t require a QR code printout.

 - Make sure your shared account has access to the test guide.
-This should happen automatically if you assigned the Operator role the shared account.
+This should happen automatically if you assigned the **Restricted Operator** or **Operator** role to the shared account.
 Otherwise [assign](admin-access-assign.md) or [share](admin-access-teams.md) the guide.

 - Put on your HoloLens and [sign in to the Dynamics 365 Guides HoloLens app](hololens-app-install-sign-in.md) using the shared operator account.